Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ssl/ConfigureSSL.md

 You may find it useful to set the ```http.enabled``` and ```ajp.enabled``` options to **false** to ensure that only connections made over HTTPS are allowed to the Contrast server.

-After you have updated the ```server.properties```, restart the Contrast server service and ensure that it's now listening on the HTTPS port you configured.
+After updating the ```server.properties```, restart the Contrast server service and ensure that it's now listening on the HTTPS port you configured.

 ## Agent Configuration
 If you switch from HTTP to HTTPS, update the server to tell future Contrast agents that they should connect back using HTTPS instead of HTTP.

 Open the ***$CONTRAST_HOME/data/conf/general.properties*** file and change the value of the teamserver.url property to reflect your change.
-Agents will need to be manually updated the first time after this change has been made.
+Agents must be updated manually the first time after you make this change.
 Future updates to the agent will be automatic.

 ##Contrast.NET Agent
-The Contrast.NET agent needs additional configuration to connect to a TeamServer using a self-signed certificate.
+The Contrast .NET agent needs additional configuration to connect to a TeamServer using a self-signed certificate.